andreaswolf/typo3-ext-video/README.md

 ## How to install

-- install the extension
+- Install the extension using `composer require hn/video`.
-- either make sure that ffmpeg is available or configure a [CloudConvert] api key in the extension settings
+- Either make sure that ffmpeg is available or configure a [CloudConvert] api key in the extension settings.
-- make sure that the `video:process` command is run regularly.
+- Make sure that the `video:process` command is run regularly.
   This command will run the conversion if you use local `ffmpeg`.
   If you use CloudConvert, this command is technically not required since everything can be handled though callbacks but it will increase the accuracy of the progress information and act as a fallback if the callbacks don't come though for whatever reason.
+- Check that the php configurations `upload_max_filesize` and `post_max_size` are large enough.
+  I would recommend at least 1GB.
+If you use CloudConvert for free then that is also the max size they allow you.

 ## Simple Configuration